wwang-chcn/ONTraC/tutorials/parameters.md

     [--decomposition-expression-input DECOMPOSITION_EXPRESSION_INPUT] <--preprocessing-dir PREPROCESSING_DIR> [--n-cpu N_CPU]
     [--n-neighbors N_NEIGHBORS] [--n-local N_LOCAL] [--embedding-adjust] [--sigma SIGMA]

-Preporcessing and create dataset for GNN and following analysis.
+Create dataset for follwoing analysis.

 Options:
   --version             show program's version number and exit -h, --help            show this help message and exit

   IO:
-    -d DATASET, --dataset=DATASET
-                        This options will be deprecated in V3.
-Please use --meta-input instead.
     --meta-input=META_INPUT
                         Meta data file in csv format.
 Each row is a cell and each column is a meta data.
 The first column should be the cell name.
 Coordinates (x, y) and sample should be included.
 Cell type is optional.
     --exp-input=EXP_INPUT